tgharold/Lussatite.FeatureManagement/README.md

 # Lussatite.FeatureManagement

-A light implementation of Microsoft.FeatureManagement interfaces.
+A light implementation for most of the Microsoft.FeatureManagement interfaces.

 - Compatibility with [IFeatureManager](https://docs.microsoft.com/en-us/dotnet/api/microsoft.featuremanagement.ifeaturemanager) and [IFeatureManagerSnapshot](https://docs.microsoft.com/en-us/dotnet/api/microsoft.featuremanagement.ifeaturemanagersnapshot).
 You should be able to upgrade to the full [Microsoft.FeatureManagement NuGet package](https://www.nuget.org/packages/Microsoft.FeatureManagement/) later.
 - A basic implementation that is simpler to wire up then the full [Microsoft.FeatureManagement](https://github.com/microsoft/FeatureManagement-Dotnet) package.
 This can be useful in situations where there's no support for the [AddFeatureManagement()](https://docs.microsoft.com/en-us/dotnet/api/microsoft.featuremanagement.servicecollectionextensions.addfeaturemanagement) method in your application.